Diversified Port Property Experience

 The Net Results: A more receptive political environment; potential land use changes resulting in 300 acres coming on stream for port use; and a closer worming relationship between city and port.

-Client: Port Authority – port land expansion strategy and implementation
+Case: Port land expansion strategy and implementation

 Location: USA